-- Continue expansion of safety/ risk management programs. - Continue deployment of defibrillators to various City facilities. - Continue to expand efforts to inform City residents, property owners, visitors and potential property owners of City events, policies and regulations. - Manage the City's Financial and Human Resources in the challenging economic climate, adjusting plans as required. - Continue to manage broad neighborhood initiative to include law enforcement, zoning, code enforcement and housing rehab efforts. - Continue to conduct reviews of the City's Financial/Operational systems to improve effectiveness and safeguard the City's Assets. - Continue to Work with the Downtown Redevelopment Commission and Oceanfront Merchants Association to revitalize the downtown area.
+- Continue expansion of safety/ risk management programs. - Continue to expand efforts to inform City residents, property owners, visitors and potential property owners of City events, policies and regulations. - Manage the City's Financial and Human Resources in the challenging economic climate, adjusting plans as required. - Continue to manage broad neighborhood initiative to include law enforcement, zoning, code enforcement and housing rehab efforts. - Continue to conduct reviews of the City's Financial/Operational systems to improve effectiveness and safeguard the City's Assets. - Continue to Work with the Downtown Redevelopment Commission and Oceanfront Merchants Association to revitalize the downtown area.